MarcinGewert/MarcinGewert/README.md

 - 👋 Hi, I’m @MarcinGewert
 - 👀 I’m interested in ... everything
 - 🌱 I’m currently learning ... building a flutter app
-- 💞️ I’m looking to collaborate on ... creating audioguide app for my city
 - 📫 How to reach me ... gewert.marcin@gmail.com

 <!---